W4ff1e/AutotaskHelper/README.md

 ## Privacy

 This extension respects your privacy and **does not collect any user data**.
 It runs entirely locally on your machine.
-See [Privacy Policy](docs/PRIVACYPOLICY.md) for details.
+See [PRIVACYPOLICY.md](PRIVACYPOLICY.md) for details.

+For full documentation, see [docs/index.html](docs/index.html).